What This Covers

 Compare-Object $current.PSObject.Properties $backup.PSObject.Properties -Property Name, Value

-Technique 4: Security Decoding
+Security Decoding

-Sometimes you need to decode encrypted values:
+For cases where you need to inspect encrypted agent values:

 # Decode server password or other encrypted values